-plastikcam.com Lomo LC-A
+plastikcam.com Lomo LC-A and LC-A+

 The Lomo LC-A isn't one of the cheap plastic cameras, but it can be found for low prices.
 It's easy to handle, doesn't let you know the settings it chose, and the lens is soft wide open.
 It makes part of the Lomography family and its style of photographing.
+In 1992 some Vienna students founded the "Lomographische Gesellschaft" to promote free photographing and the started with the LC-A as their main tool.
+Their association became a firm and the firm promoted other cheap cameras later.

 32mm F2.8 Minitar-1 lens, 3 elements, zone focus, indicator in viewer window for early models, min. focus 0,80m